cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -log.level
 [log_level: <string> | default = "info"]

+# Optionally log the source IPs.
+# CLI flag: -server.log-source-ips-enabled
+[log_source_ips_enabled: <boolean> | default = false]

+# Header field storing the source IPs.
+Only used if
+# server.log-source-ips-enabled is true.
+If not set the default Forwarded,
+# X-Real-IP and X-Forwarded-For headers are used
+# CLI flag: -server.log-source-ips-header
+[log_source_ips_header: <string> | default = ""]

+# Regex for matching the source IPs.
+Only used if server.log-source-ips-enabled
+# is true.
+If not set the default Forwarded, X-Real-IP and X-Forwarded-For
+# headers are used
+# CLI flag: -server.log-source-ips-regex
+[log_source_ips_regex: <string> | default = ""]

 # Base path to serve all API routes from (e.g. /v1/)
 # CLI flag: -server.path-prefix
 [http_path_prefix: <string> | default = ""]